Nigella Lawson Biography

 Her biological siblings are her brother, Dominic, sisters Horatia and the late Thomasina.
 She has a half-brother Tom, and a half-sister Emily - her father's children by his second wife.

 She was an intelligent student who struggled with her schooling.
-She moved schools five times and eventually attained a Masters degree in Medieval and Modern Languages from Oxford.
+She moved schools five times and eventually attained a Master's degree in Medieval and Modern Languages from Oxford.

 Lawson originally worked in publishing, first taking a job under publisher Naim Attallah.
 At 23, she began her career in journalism after being invited to write book reviews for ‘The Spectator’.

-She became the deputy literary editor of The Sunday Times in 1986 but did not want to be an executive and embarked on freelance writing career, writing columns on food and makeup.
+She became the deputy literary editor of The Sunday Times in 1986 but did not want to be an executive and embarked on a freelance writing career, writing columns on food and makeup.

 ’How to be a Domestic Goddess’, published in 2000, focused primarily on baking.
 The book sold 180,000 copies in four months, and she was invited by The Observer to be their social affairs columnist.

 The ‘Nigella Bites’ series was later broadcast on American television on channels E! and Style Network.
-The book ‘Nigella Bites’ became the second bestselling cook book of Christmas 2002 in America.
+The book ‘Nigella Bites’ became the second bestselling cookbook of Christmas 2002 in America.

 In November 2003, she supervised the menu and preparations for a lunch hosted by Tony Blair at Downing Street for George W. Bush and his wife during their state visit to the UK.